 What We Make

-16 oz jar · $14Wild Montana huckleberries folded into red cabbage with lightly crushed juniper berries and green apple slices.
-The berries bring sweetness, the juniper ties it to the landscape, and the apple adds a tart edge that keeps the whole thing moving.
-Two to three weeks of fermentation turns it all into something deep and complex — fruit-driven but unmistakably kraut.
-That purple color is real.
+16 oz jar · $14Wild Montana huckleberries and crushed juniper berries folded into red cabbage with green apple.
+The berries bring a sweetness you don't expect in a kraut, the juniper ties it to the mountains, and the apple keeps everything bright.
+Deep, complex, and that purple color is absolutely real.

 Brats, pork chops, duck, grain bowls, pierogi, or straight off the fork.